erik-norlin/Structure-From-Motion/README.md

 The algorithm estimates absolute rotations of cameras by chaining relative rotations of adjacent camera pairs.
 The relative rotations are obtained from robustly estimated essential matrices using image correspondences obtained from SIFT in a RANSAC loop.

 ### Translation Registration
 An initial 3D reconstruction is triangulated with a camera pair with a sufficiently large base line and image correspondences for these cameras.
-Camera translations are robustly estimated in a RANSAC loop and obtained by solving DLT using 2D-3D correspondeces and absolute rotations.
+Camera translations are robustly estimated in a RANSAC loop and obtained using 2D-3D correspondeces and absolute rotations.

 ### Camera Refinement
 The absolute rotations and translations are refined by minimizing the squared reprojection error using Levenberg-Marquardt (LM).